StevenYuan666/Adaptive-kNN-Paper-Reproduction/README.md

 The following table1 shows the BLEU scores of the vanilla KNN-MT(V) and adaptive kNN-MT model(A).
 We can find that the Adaptive kNN-MT model introduced in our selected paper has a better result on almost all domains, which proved the first claim in this paper.

 ## Citation
 Bleu: a method for automatic evaluation of machine translation.
-Kishore Papineni, Salim Roukos, Todd Ward, and Wei- Jing Zhu. https://github.com/mjpost/sacrebleuNearest Neighbor Machine Translation
+Kishore Papineni, Salim Roukos, Todd Ward, and Wei- Jing Zhu. https://github.com/mjpost/sacrebleuNearest

+Neighbor Machine Translation.
 Urvashi Khandelwal, Angela Fan, Dan Jurafsky, Luke Zettlemoyer, and Mike Lewis. https://arxiv.org/abs/2010.00710Search

 Engine Guided Neural Machine Translation Jiatao Gu, Yong Wang, Kyunghyun Cho, Victor O.K.
 Li https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/17282